Fellowships

 Selection as the Robert A. Belfer IAF in European Security is based on the following criteria:

-• professional experience
+• Scholarly qualifications and/or professional experience

-• a demonstrated interest in European security issues
+• An interest in European security issues

-• the merits and feasibility of a research proposal on some aspect of European security
+• The merits and feasibility of a research proposal on some aspect of European security

-• character and personal qualities conducive to promoting cross-cultural communication and cooperation
+• Character and personal qualities conducive to promoting cross-cultural communication and cooperation

-• the contribution the fellowship will make to the applicant’s career development
+• The contribution the fellowship will make to the applicant’s career development

 How to Apply